hammerheim-game/hammerheim-rules/7-equipment.md

 Cover/Save: A warrior using a pavise counts as if he is in cover against missile attacks (-1 to hit).
-In close combat, the pavise counts as a shield (+1 armor save) but only if the warrior was charged to his front.
+In close combat, the pavise counts as a shield (+1 armour save) but only if the warrior was charged to his front.
 Because the pavise is so heavy and cumbersome, the bearer moves at half pace.
-### Reinforced Plate Armor
+### Reinforced Plate Armour

 By Josh Alexander
-Reinforced Plate is a new type of armor manufactured in the Gunnery School of Nuln.
-It is based on an ordinary suit of Heavy Armor, but has additional plating covering the joints and chest plate to add resistance against firearms.
+Reinforced Plate is a new type of armour manufactured in the Gunnery School of Nuln.
+It is based on an ordinary suit of Heavy Armour, but has additional plating covering the joints and chest plate to add resistance against firearms.

-Save: Reinforced Plate Armor gives the wearer a 5+ armor save.
-In addition, the extra plates negate Armor Piercing ability of black powder weapons, meaning S4 black powder weapons will only have a –1 armor save penalty.
+Save: Reinforced Plate Armour gives the wearer a 5+ armour save.
+In addition, the extra plates negate Armour Piercing ability of black powder weapons, meaning S4 black powder weapons will only have a –1 armour save penalty.
 Cumbersome: The heavy plating restricts movement and reaction time, reducing the Initiative of the wearer by one.
-When Reinforced Plate Armor is combined with a shield, it reduces the movement of the wearer by 1”, exactly like heavy armor.
+When Reinforced Plate Armour is combined with a shield, it reduces the movement of the wearer by 1”, exactly like heavy armour.
 ### Sea Dragon Cloak

 Dark Elf Corsairs use special cloaks fashioned from Sea Monsters